 COVID and Mucormycosis

-Recently a rise in Mucormycosis patients post COVID has been worryingly seen.
+A rise in Mucormycosis cases post-COVID was worryingly seen during the 2nd wave in 2021 in some countries like India.
 COVID increases the risk of Mucormycosis in multiple ways, and this can occur anywhere between 10 days to 3 months after COVID onset, most commonly in the 2-3 weeks post-recovery period.
 The multiple factors at play are:

 - Coronavirus itself has a suppressive effect on immunity.
-Variant strains are particularly showing more immunosuppression, immune escape, and low lymphocyte counts.
+Variant strains like Delta can particularly show more immunosuppression, immune escape, and low lymphocyte counts.

 - Rise in blood sugar in COVID infection occurs sometimes even in patients who have not been diagnosed with diabetes before.
 COVID can impact sugar control in patients with diabetes and cause sugar levels to go up or fluctuate.